Good question…it depends!

 We have heard of property managers who don’t send monthly statements.
 This is a red flag, and you need to avoid any property manager who is not transparent in their financial dealings.

-Your Little Rock property manager will have plenty of experience with adequately screening tenants, signing leases, and managing work orders.
+Your Little Rock property manager will have plenty of experience with adequately screening residents, signing leases, and managing work orders.

 You will also want them to be up-to-speed on the latest landlord-tenant law to make sure you are not a part of a future lawsuit.

-The Arkansas landlord and tenant law will address several issues:
+The Arkansas landlord and resident law will address several issues:

 Ask enough questions so that you’re sure your Little Rock property manager understands the law!